Physics-Informed Neural Network Lyapunov Functions: PDE Characterization, Learning, and Verification: Numerical Examples

 where $\mu_i$ is a parameter ranging from $(0.5, 2.5)$ and $\mu_{ij}$ represents the interconnection strength.
 We choose the number of total subsystems $l=10$.
 The network topology is depicted in Fig. \ref{fig:vdp_network_topology}.
 The parameters $\mu_i$ are randomly generated and take the following values for $i=1,\ldots,10$:

 We set that $\mu_{ij}\in (-0.1,0.1)$ and the number of nonzero entries in $\set{\mu_{ij}}$ for each $i$ is fewer than $3$. \end{example}

 The total dimension of the interconnected system is therefore 20, which is beyond the capability of current SMT or SDP-based synthesis of Lyapunov functions if a monolithic approach is taken.
-We trained neural networks for the individual subsystems using the approach proposed in Section \ref{sec:algo}.
-We then compositionally verified regions of attraction using the approach detailed in Section \ref{sec:verify}, leveraging the compositional structure of the networked system.
+We trained neural networks of three hidden layers with 10 neurons each for the individual subsystems using the approach proposed in Section \ref{sec:algo}.
+We then compositionally verified regions of attraction using the approach detailed in Section \ref{sec:verify} (see also \cite{liu2024compositionally}), leveraging the compositional structure of the networked system.
 The verified regions of attraction for subsystems 1 and 2 are shown in Fig. \ref{fig:vdp_network_level_sets}.
 It is clear that the neural network Lyapunov functions outperform SOS Lyapunov functions.

 \begin{remark} Our comparison focuses only on SOS Lyapunov functions because existing approaches using neural Lyapunov functions do not provide approximations of the entire domain of attraction.
 This limitation exists as training, using the Lyapunov equation (or inequality), must be conducted on a chosen subset of the domain of attraction \cite{chang2019neural,gaby2022lyapunov,grune2021computing} and is inherently local.
 To the best knowledge of the authors, our work is the first to offer verified regions of attraction that closely approximate the true domain of attraction using neural Lyapunov functions.
 This is achieved by encoding the Zubov equation (\ref{eq:zubov}) with a PINN approach and allowing training to take place in a region containing the domain of attraction. \end{remark}